survivejs/webpack-book/manuscript/output/04_module_federation.md

 ## Separating bootstrap

 The next step is breaking the monolith into separate modules.
-In practice, these portions can be different projects and developing in different technologies.
+In practice, these portions can be different projects and developed in various technologies.

 As a first step, we should use webpack's `ModuleFederationPlugin` and load the application asynchronously.
 The change in loading is due to the way module federation works.
 As it's a runtime operation, a small bootstrap is needed.